-Our audit work is complete subject to receipt of management representations and update of subsequent events.
-Following approval of the annual accounts by the scrutiny committee we intend to issue an unqualified opinion on the truth and fairness of the state of the Council's affairs as at 31 March 2015, and of the Council's deficit for the year then ended.
+Following approval of the annual accounts by the scrutiny committee we have issued an unqualified opinion on the truth and fairness of the state of the Council's affairs as at 31 March 2015, and of the Council's deficit for the year then ended.
 There are no matters identified on which we are required to report by exception.